Clean Harbors (CLH) Q3 2017 Results - Earnings Call Transcript

 Michael E. Hoffman - Stifel, Nicolaus & Co., Inc.

-How much of that is closed loop El Dorado other, you gave us $6 million to $8 million is hurricane, so I would use $22 million to $24 million as something else.
+How much of that is closed loop El Dorado other?
+You gave us $6 million to $8 million as hurricane, so that leaves $22 million to $24 million is something else.
 What's the mix?

 Michael L. Battles - Clean Harbors, Inc.

 Yeah.
 So thinking out loud, right, just the hurricane we said $6 million to $8 million.
-You know, we said – I think, the El Dorado kind of shutdown and closure costs were probably kind of $5 million of that.
-I'd say that maybe the fire we experienced here in Q4 is about $1 million to $2 million.
+You know, we said – I think the El Dorado kind of shutdown and closure costs were probably kind of $5 million of that.
+I'd say that maybe the fire we experienced here in Q4 is probably $1 million to $2 million.
 I'd say that the industrial slowdown that Alan mentioned is probably closer to $5 million or $6 million.
-I'd say that the closed loop is probably only like $2 million or $3 million, and then there is a bunch of other things, small things whether it be our re-refinery had a small – some small costs, corporate costs are a little higher, but that kind of gets you to kind of most of it, yeah, commission cost.
+I'd say that the closed loop is probably only like $2 million or $3 million, and then there is a bunch of other things, small things, whether it be our re-refinery had a small – some small costs, corporate costs are a little higher, but that kind of gets you kind of most of it, yeah, commission cost.
 Right, commission costs.

 Alan S. McKim - Clean Harbors, Inc.

-Yeah.
-Well, I think, it's important to mention that, we incurred a significant increase in outside transportation costs for two reasons.
+And I think it's important to mention that, we incurred a significant increase in outside transportation costs for two reasons.
 One, we had to reposition a lot of waste.
-We lost rail down in the Gulf for at least a couple weeks, so we had a big disruption, so we had to move waste around a lot and that cost us a lot.
+We lost rail down in the Gulf for at least a couple weeks, so we had a big disruption, so we had to move waste around a lot, and that cost us a lot.
 And I think that created even some outside disposal cost increases for us.
 So there's some operating cost, Michael, that are sort of in deep, deep down in some of those numbers that Mike probably shared with you.

 Michael L. Battles - Clean Harbors, Inc.

 Yeah, Michael.
 One more point.
-When I when I said – when I said $6 million to $8 million from the hurricanes, and that's – it's really tough to put a number on it...
+When I said $6 million to $8 million from the hurricanes, that's – it's really tough to put a number on it...

 Alan S. McKim - Clean Harbors, Inc.